OmiyaGames/picture-this/README.md

 ## Objective

 2 players must team-up to create a beautiful artwork only one of the player, the client, knows.
 The client, however, can only use body gestures to communicate to their partner, the artist, what to draw.
+Don't take too long, though; the team has a deadline to meet!

 ## Requirements